 The Higher Education Act states that "in their activities, higher education institutions shall promote sustainable development, which means that current and future generations are ensured a healthy and good environment, economic and social welfare and justice."
 Agenda 2030 emphasises that sustainability affects all aspects of society and thus all the university's education.
 In some subjects, sustainable development is a given content in courses and perhaps entire programs; in other subjects this is not as clear.
 Students need to be trained in dealing with complex problems to develop a readiness for as yet unidentified societal challenges that they will face in their professional lives.
 We would like to see pedagogical development projects focusing on how to integrate sustainable development as content and form in undergraduate education at Umeå University.

-Projects are welcomed that for example examine the following areas and questions: What does education for sustainable development mean in practice?
+Projects are welcomed within for example the following areas and questions: What does education for sustainable development mean in practice?
 How can we work with complex problems in higher education (within our own discipline or interdisciplinary)?
-What is sustainable pedagogy?
+What is sustainable pedagogy and how to make it happen?
 Can we talk about sustainable teachers and sustainable students – what would this involve?

 Digitalisation and e-learning